Rally at 12 Ossington

 A contemporary destination for Ossington, RALLY was blueprinted as an economic incubator for the creative community and welcoming space for accessible art and culture.
 The strategic mix of enticing commercial use, events and art exhibition allowed the hub to reinvest in itself, its programming, and exist as a cultural centre and community intersection place without public subsidy.
 It positively reinforced the known cultural identity of the area and neighbourhood.

-Concepted in partnership with real estate developer, Hullmark Developments, RALLY welcomed thousands of culture seekers from October 2015 to January 2017.
-A creative placemaking initiative and pilot project designed for the neighbourhood, it was produced and managed with Hermann & Audrey.
+This creative placemaking initiative and pilot project was designed specifically for the neighbourhood and its inhabitants, and was produced and managed with Hermann & Audrey.
 From 2015-2017 RALLY Ossington created multi-faceted benefit: entrepreneurial success in the creative sector, development of an authentic culture destination, place for community galvanization, launch-pad to local independent business, and stage for the innovative ideas forming Toronto’s cultural landscape.

 RALLY lived as a cultural community centre and space incubator balancing curated shops, commercial spectacle, art exhibitions and installations, contemporary events, thoughtful talks and spaces for creative work.